jhobbs4/CSC324-Week-6-Assignment-Jacob_Hobbs/README.md

 - **Add Task:** Users can enter a new task to be added to the list.
 - **View Tasks:** Displays all current tasks in the list.
 - **Remove Task:** Users can delete a task by specifying its number.
-- **Save / Import tasks** Users can save their current tasks to a list file and load them later.
+- **Save / Import tasks:** Users can save their current tasks to a list file and load them later.
 - **Exit Program:** Safely exits the application.

 ---